There May Be More to Making a Choice Than You Think

 Forget the idea that you must sacrifice living space in a 1-story home.
 Just marvel at this wonderfully spacious Great Room in a 1-story, 2-bedroom Ranch home that features a dining area and a huge kitchen with two islands (Plan #161-1094).

 3. Without stairs, there are fewer accidents and safer navigation for both children and elderly residents.
 A one-story home is also safer in an emergency.
-Considering all the forces of nature that we have to contend with – heavy storms that cause flooding, tornadoes, fires – a single-story home provides faster evacuation during emergency situations.
+Considering all the forces of nature that we have to contend with – heavy storms that cause flooding, tornadoes, fires – a single-story home provides faster evacuation during emergencies.

 4. The idea of a “forever home” is more feasible in a one-story home because it’s easier to age in place in a single-level design.
 It will be easier to move and get around the house – plus, it can be made wheelchair accessible should the occasion arise.